Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 I have yet to find time to do any analysis of the other activity modes, so this document focuses solely on matters relating to the speedsurfing community.
 IMHO, COROS should undo the change that went into firmware V3.0408.0 (also present in V3.0409.0), at least for the speedsurfing activity, ideally ASAP.

+It would also be worthwhile looking more closely at the spikes affecting latitude and longitude during periods of acceleration.
+These are apparent in COROS watches, regardless of whether they use the Sony chipset or the Airoha chipset.
+These artefacts affecting latitude and longitude aren't apparent when looking at the the comparable Garmin watches.

-It's slightly ironic that the unapproved Garmin Forerunner 255 that I am testing (costing £250) produces better data than my approved APEX 2 Pro (£450).
-Reverting back to the previous behavior will at least ensure that the doppler-derived speeds can be trusted again, comparable to the Motion and Garmin.
+It's slightly ironic that the unapproved Garmin Forerunner 255 that I am testing (costing £250) produces better speed data than my approved APEX 2 Pro (£450).
+Reverting back to the behavior of the previous firmware will at least ensure that the doppler-derived speeds can be trusted from COROS watches, comparable to the Motion and Garmin.

-I hope this document will help in resolving the issue.
+I hope this document will help in resolving the issues that I have highlighted.
+It's windy, so I'm heading to the water!